 All meals can be booked at the nearby Sossusvlei Lodge though, for those who do not wish to self-cater.

-Sossusvlei Desert Camp has its own walking trail.
-Trekkers are advised to only follow this route, (which starts at the main parking area) and to avoid contact with wild animals, snakes, scorpions etc. Additional self catering accommodation is now available at the new Desert Quiver Camp, which is situated on the same property.
+Desert Camp has its own walking trail.
+Trekkers are advised to only follow this route, (which starts at the main parking area) and to avoid contact with wild animals, snakes, scorpions etc. Additional self-catering accommodation is also available at Desert Quiver Camp, which is situated on the same property.

 (Guided activities are only available from Sossusvlei Lodge.)

-Walking: It is perfectly safe to walk freely around Sossusvlei Desert Lodge, provided that contact with wild animals, snakes, scorpions and other reptiles is avoided.
+Walking: It is perfectly safe to walk freely around Desert Camp , provided that contact with wild animals, snakes, scorpions and other reptiles is avoided.